 - Reminding at-risk women to have regular mammograms and screenings

 - Recommending a biopsy of palpable breast lumps

 Not detecting breast cancer in a timely fashion may be considered medical malpractice under the law.
 Each case is different, so consulting with an attorney can help determine whether your specific circumstances warrant legal action.

 Consulting a professional Maryland or Washington D.C. medical malpractice lawyer helps ensure justice

-Schochor and Staton, P.A. offers compassionate and comprehensive legal representation for women who were impacted by medical malpractice.
+Schochor, Staton, Goldberg, and Cardea, P.A. offers compassionate and comprehensive legal representation for women who were impacted by medical malpractice.
 We help women and their families in Washington D.C., Maryland, and beyond reclaim their lives after medical errors caused harm.
 To learn more, contact us today online, or by calling 410-234-1000.